Guides

 },

-async (req, { deviceId, signCount, rawBody }) => {
+async (req, { deviceId, signCount, rawBody, timings }) => {

-// Your handler runs only after successful verification
+// Your handler runs only after successful verification and commit.

 const body = JSON.parse(new TextDecoder().decode(rawBody))